 Also in Ravenna was Sarus, Alaric’s old enemy.
 He did not wish to see peace between Alaric and the emperor.
 Yelling and waving their weapons, Sarus and his Goths tore through Alaric’s camp before hightailing it back to the safety of Ravenna’s bastions.
 Convinced that Honorius and Sarus were working together, Alaric angrily broke off talks and marched on Rome for the third time.
 This time he was in no mood for mercy.

 Once more the barbarians were at the gates, blockading Rome and starving its hapless population.
-The Goth slaves and servants inside the city, asked themselves why they should suffer for their Roman masters.
-At midnight on the night of August 24, 410, a group of them stole to the Salarian Gate and opened it to their erstwhile kinsmen.
+The Goth slaves and servants inside the city asked themselves, why should they suffer for their Roman masters?
+At midnight on the night of August 24, 410, a group of them stole to the Salarian Gate and opened it to their kinsmen.

 The Legacy of Alaric

 Alaric did not survive the sack of Rome for long.
 He led his people south, planning to sail for Africa.
 At Cosenza, however, the Visigoth ruler was struck by a violent fever that killed him within a matter of days.
 Mourned by his people, Alaric was only 40 years old when he died.
 His bereaved followers dammed the Busento River, and slaves buried Alaric’s body alongside a trove of treasure in the dry stream bed.
 To insure that no one knew the exact burial place, all the slaves were killed.
 The dam was then broken and the waters of the Busento washed over Alaric’s grave.
 Alaric died, but his people lived on.
 Athaulf married Galla Placidia and became the new king of the Visigoths.
 Under his leadership and those of succeeding kings, the Visigoths eventually settled in Spain.
 Their rule lasted until the Islamic invasion of the early 8th century.